-S_1 interfaces are only on DPoE ONUs with external PHY interfaces operating as MI or MU.
-An S_1 interface on a DPoE Standalone ONU MAY be hardwired to an eDOCSIS device and be an LCI interface.
-An S_1 interface on a DPoE Standalone ONU MAY be configurable to act as an LCI on a port, as CMCI, MI, or MU interface.
-An S_1 interface on a DPoE Standalone ONU SHOULD be capable of being configured as one and only one of: LCI, CMCI, MI, or MU.
-An S_1 interface on a DPoE Standalone ONU MUST NOT be configured as more than one of these at any one time.
+$S_1$ interfaces are only on DPoE ONUs with external PHY interfaces operating as MI or MU.
+An $S_1$ interface on a DPoE Standalone ONU MAY be hardwired to an eDOCSIS device and be an LCI interface.
+An $S_1$ interface on a DPoE Standalone ONU MAY be configurable to act as an LCI on a port, as CMCI, MI, or MU interface.
+An $S_1$ interface on a DPoE Standalone ONU SHOULD be capable of being configured as one and only one of: LCI, CMCI, MI, or MU.
+An $S_1$ interface on a DPoE Standalone ONU SHOULD be Capable of being configured as more than one of these at any one time.
 Specifications for provisioning ports for MI or MU services are in [DPoE-SP-MEFv1.0].
 Specifications for provisioning ports for CMCI or LCI service are in [DPoE-SP-MULPIv1.0].